Anna Haebich: Academic career

-Haebich was elected a Fellow of the Australian Academy of the Humanities (FAHA) in 2006 and of the Academy of the Social Sciences in Australia (FASSA) in 2007.
-She has also been a member of the AIATSIS Research Advisory Committee.
+As of 2017 she is a John Curtin Distinguished Professor and Senior Research Fellow in the Faculty of Humanities at Curtin University.

+Publications

 Haebich is the author of a number of influential and award winning books focusing on Indigenous history and Australia's discriminatory policies, including For Their Own Good: Aborigines and Government in the South West of Western Australia 1900 to 1940 (1988) and Broken Circles Fragmenting Indigenous Families 1800–2000 (2000).
-For Their Own Good won the 1989 Western Australian Premier's Literature Award for Non-Fiction and Broken Circles received a number of awards including 'NSW Premiers Book of the Year 2001 and 2001 Stanner Award from AIATSIS.
+For Their Own Good won the 1989 Western Australian Premier's Literature Award for Non-Fiction and Broken Circles received a number of awards including NSW Premiers Book of the Year 2001 and 2001 Stanner Award from AIATSIS.

-Haebich was one of a group of writers involved in unraveling the Moore River Native Settlement history, and the legacy of A.O.
-Neville on generations of indigenous Australians.
+Haebich was one of a group of writers involved in unravelling the Moore River Native Settlement history, and the legacy of A.O.
+Neville on generations of Indigenous Australians.
 Susan Maushart, Rosemary van den Berg, Jack Davis, and Doris Pilkington.

 More recent publications investigate the personal history of individuals that lived in Western Australia including Murdering Stepmothers The Execution of Martha Rendell and A Boy's Short Life Warren Braedon/Louis Johnson.

-The latest publication Dancing in the Shadows – A History of Nyungar Performance (2018), "explores the power of Indigenous performance pitted against the forces of settler colonialism."
+Dancing in the Shadows – A History of Nyungar Performance (2018), "explores the power of Indigenous performance pitted against the forces of settler colonialism."

+Other roles and activities

+She has also been a member of the AIATSIS Research Advisory Committee.

+Recognition and honours

+Haebich was elected a Fellow of the Australian Academy of the Humanities (FAHA) in 2006 and of the Academy of the Social Sciences in Australia (FASSA) in 2007.

+Haebich was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for "significant service to literature as an author, historian and academic".